kwgoodman/la/doc/source/archive.rst

 Whereas larry stores his data in a numpy array and a list (labels), lara stores her data in a h5py Dataset object and a list (labels).
-The reason that an **IO** object returns a lara instead of a larry is that you may want to extract only part of a larry, such as a slice, from the archive.
+The reason that an :class:`IO <la.IO>` object returns a lara instead of a larry is that you may want to extract only part of a larry, such as a slice, from the archive.

 To convert a lara object into a larry, just index into the lara (the indexing below is the slice ``[:2]``):